-show all planting articles
+show all planting questions

 Planting your trees might seem daunting at first but you'll soon realize it's quite easy and even enjoyable.
 The first thing to do is follow the How should I care for my trees before I plant them? instructions.

 We encourage you to follow these simple steps when you're ready to plant your trees:

 Prepare the area - remove any grass or weeds within at least a 30cm (12 inch) radius of where you'll be planting your tree.
 If the soil is compacted, consider loosening it up by rototilling, cultivating, discing, or digging with hand tools.
 If you are planting a large number of trees, you may want to prepare your site a few days before you receive them.

 - Do not plant into pots or plant with the intention of transplanting.

 - Ensure your site's climate zone is appropriate for your trees.